Lumiwealth/lumibot/README.md

 For example, if you own 100 SPY and have an outstanding limit order of 10 shares, we will count all 110 shares.

 Parameters:
-- symbol (str): the string representation of the asset/share
+- symbol (str/asset): the string representation of the share/asset

 Return type: int